SuperOfficeDocs/superoffice-docs/docs/en/service/config/index.md

 # so.client:
 ---

-# Core configuration of Service
+# Core configuration of Requests

-Used for connecting to NetServer, the database, and putting your service installation in maintenance mode.
+Used for connecting to NetServer, the database, and putting your installation in maintenance mode.

 ## Example service.config file